Interactive Media Arts

 Foundation Courses

-All IMA majors take a required foundation course, What is New Media?
-A course designed to give students a strong theoretical and historical background in new media arts.
-They may then choose between 3 other foundation courses.
-Interaction Lab, Communications Lab, and Creative Coding Lab.
+All IMA majors take a required foundation course, What is New Media?, a course designed to give students a strong theoretical and historical background in new media arts.
+They may then choose between 3 other foundation courses: Interaction Lab, Communications Lab, and Creative Coding Lab.
 Interaction Lab introduces students to the fields of interaction design, physical computing, and digital fabrication and provides students with foundational skills in electronics prototyping and an introduction to basic computer programming.
-Communications Lab introduces students to concepts and tools in order to produce multimedia content for print, photography, audio, and video.
+Communications Lab introduces students to the concepts and tools used to produce multimedia content for print, photography, audio, and video.
 Creative Coding Lab introduces students to the fundamentals of computation, software design, and web technologies.

 Elective Courses

 Students then choose from a range of electives across the disciplines of art & design, humanities, science, and computation, with great freedom to make selections based on their personal interest and future career goals.
-Starting from their sophomore year, students are introduced to advanced labs and seminars where they can sharpen their technical skills, learn about professional environments and develop richer and more complex conceptual frameworks.
+Starting from their sophomore year, students are introduced to advanced labs and seminars where they can sharpen their technical skills, learn about professional environments, and develop richer and more complex conceptual frameworks.
 Every student will receive guidance in their choices and - in their junior and senior years - be encouraged to specialize in a particular area of concentration.
+All majors finish with a two semester Capstone Studio course based on a topic of their own choosing.
+The IMA capstone synthesizes theoretical research and practice to produce an emerging media project that is critically informed by a related research essay.

 Course Prerequisites